Arrest confirms Indiana abortion for Ohio 10-year-old - NewsBreak

 Arrest confirms Indiana abortion for Ohio 10-year-old

+People rally for abortion rights in Ohio.
+Photo by Graham Stokes/Ohio Capital Journal.

-COLUMBUS, Ohio – Police have arrested a 27-year-old on charges of raping a 10-year-old who traveled to Indiana late last month for an abortion, The Columbus Dispatch reported Wednesday.
+Columbus police have arrested a 27-year-old on charges of raping a 10-year-old who traveled to Indiana late last month for an abortion, The Columbus Dispatch reported Wednesday .

 Ohio Republican leaders, who passed and implemented a law making rape victims ineligible for abortions after six weeks, have been trying to raise doubts about the girl’s existence.